bahgaat/cs61a/maps/ReadMe.md

 This project uses concepts from Sections [2.1](http://composingprograms.com/pages/21-introduction.html), [2.2](http://composingprograms.com/pages/22-data-abstraction.html), [2.3](http://composingprograms.com/pages/23-sequences.html), and [2.4.3](http://composingprograms.com/pages/24-mutable-data.html#dictionaries) of [Composing Programs](http://composingprograms.com).
 It also introduces techniques and concepts from machine learning, a growing field at the intersection of computer science and statistics that analyzes data to find patterns and make predictions.

+# How to launch the GUI

+For example, the following command visualizes all sandwich restaurants and their predicted ratings for the user who likes_expensive restaurants that has sandwiches with 2-means clustering :

+python3 recommend.py -u likes_expensive -k 2 -p -q Sandwiches